Tso-hsin Cheng: China

-Returning to China in 1930 he joined the Fujian Christian University and later founded the China Zoological Society and headed the department of biology at Fuzhou.
+Returning to China in 1930 he joined the Fujian Christian University and later founded the China Zoological Society, while heading the department of biology at Fuzhou.
 In 1938 his university moved to Shao-wu due to the threat of the Japanese invasion.
 He moved to the US in April 1945 to work on Chinese ornithology, examining specimens in museums and universities across America.
 He returned to Fuzhou in September 1946.
 In 1947 he was forced to move to Nanjing due to civil war between Maoists and the Kuomintang.
-In 1948 many university staff fled to Taiwan and Cheng also considered it.
+In 1948 many university staff fled to Taiwan and Cheng also considered fleeing.
 He however asked around and was told that the communist party needed scientists.
 He then remained and joined the Communist Party.
 In 1950 he moved to Beijing and became a curator of birds at the Academia Sinica and founded the Peking Natural History Museum in 1951.
 He was the first director of the scientific publications office.
 He translated Joachim Steinbacher's book on bird migration and ornithology into Chinese.
 From 1955 to 1957 he worked along with Soviet and East German ornithologists in expeditions and studies in southern Yunnan and northeastern China.